Prepare for Camp

 What to Wear

-• Dress for the weather — day camp continues rain or shine
+• Dress for the weather — our programming will continue rain or shine

-• Campers play hard and may get dirty —please choose comfortable appropriate play clothing, free of offensive slogans or symbols
+• Campers play hard and may get dirty —please choose comfortable appropriate play clothing, free of offensive slogans or symbols.
+We recommend that you do not wear or bring expenisve/sentimental items to camp

 Make sure your child wears sneakers and socks to camp daily